MohamedFaizaan11/APDS-FINAL-/README.md

 A recorded demonstration showcasing the functionality of the project.
 The video will cover:
 - Secure login and user authentication.
 - User interactions within the portal.
+Details for user:
+- email: user1@mail.com  password: Jake123!
 - Demonstration of input validation and security measures.
 - API responses and secure data handling.